RandomlyFish/halo-infinite-forge-tools/README.md

 Once you have made changes, you will have to generate the macro again.

 ## Known issues
-* The time between key presses can sometimes be too short, causing unintended interactions in the forge menu
+* The time between key presses can sometimes be too short, causing unintended interactions in the forge menu.
+However, it can be configured
 * It currently doesn't work with model faces that uses more than 3 vertices
 * Due to the minimum size limit of objects, it can't create triangles smaller than 0.5 in game units